DanLeEpicMan/UpdatedMonolithSolver/README.md

 Step 7: If you have to restart after clearing the entire board, start from Step 4.
 You do not need to create a new CSV file however; you can simply replace your CSV file's contents with the new board and save it.
 # Afterword

 I hope my explanation was as informative as it could be!
 The original repository has its own instructions, but I felt like I should write my own.
 Remember that this tool won't guarantee success immediately, and you will most likely have to retry this many times.
 For me, I had to use this tool between 10-15 times (not fun, and I still have yet to get the achievement).
 Note that there are two other files that I did not mention.
 You won't have to use them when generating a solution, but the original creator documented their use and purpose.
 If you would like to contact me, my Discord is Dan Le Man 2#1890.
+[Alternative, my Steam can be found here if you prefer to not use Discord (or don't have it)](https://steamcommunity.com/id/danleepicman/).

+If you are having any trouble please do not hesitate to contact me.
+I'm absolutely willing to help and I won't judge you for running into problems.

 License: [Same one located here](https://github.com/Azshene/THM_Solver); No license, but give credit to the original creator where it's due.